mvescovo/shopalert/README.md

 - a page scraping server to get prices from the chosen source.

 The app also used Google Cloud Messaging and some Google API's for geofencing and signin.

-# Features
-- User can add a product to the database.
-- The product is then searched via a pricing website to obtain the 3 cheapest prices.
-- The price and location of the shop is sent back to the device.
-- When the user comes close to the shop a notification alerts the user.
-- Different user accounts can hold different products while using the same device (via Google signin).
-- Products will follow the user between devices via the cloud.

 # Limitations
 - Currently it can only search one particular website which only finds prices for electronics items.
 Therefore other items won't return any shops.